ROCm/aomp/README.md

 ```
 make clean
 make run

-Run 'make help' for more information.
 ```
+Run 'make help' for more details.

 View the OpenMP Examples [README](/examples/openmp) for more information.

 ## AOMP Limitations